microsoftgraph/microsoft-graph-docs/api-reference/beta/api/audioroutinggroup-update.md

-# Update audio routing group
+---title: "Update audio routing group"description: "Modify sources and receivers of an audioRoutingGroup."---# Update audio routing group

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.